No Executor? No Problem: 3 Alternatives to Consider

 However, it is important to assess potential conflicts of interest and ensure the executor can act impartially and in the best interests of all beneficiaries.
 Before finalizing your Will, confirm that the person you wish to name as executor is willing and able to undertake the task, as it can be time-consuming and sometimes complex.

-Working with a Skilled New Jersey Estate Planning Attorney
+Working with a Skilled New Jersey Wills Attorney at The Matus Law Group

-Not having a friend or family member who would be a good fit for the role of executor is really not as problematic as many people think.
+Not having a friend or family member who would be a good fit for the role of executor is not as problematic as many people think.
 In fact, the alternatives listed above are often better options because they prevent the people who love you from needing to perform complex legal duties while also mourning your death.

 Christine Matus